-- Explain that this session is the next step in the CLDRM+ process.
-Ask the participants if they have any questions about the process up to this point. - Remind everyone that all different kinds of people from the community are welcome to take part in the CLDRM+ process.
+- 1. Start the session by welcoming all the participants - Explain that this session is the next step in the CLDRM+ process.
+Ask the participants if they have any questions about the process up to this point - Remind everyone that all different kinds of people from the community are welcome to take part in the CLDRM+ process.
 This is why people from different groups in the community have been invited to this session.
-It is important that everyone helps to create a space where people's opinions are valued and heard.

-- The aim of this session is to create a map describing the areas at risk of natural hazards.
-It should help people understand: - In which locations people are exposed to hazards (risk zones) - In which locations people are safe or have access to protection measures; the participants will plot different resources in the community that help protect people and decrease the negative impacts of disasters or other crises (areas of low risk) - How these protection measures decrease the "multi-dimensional" risks of disaster events (multi-dimensional means that a risk affects more than one part of people's lives) - Explain that they will use this information to create a map detailing the location of hazards and associated risks throughout the community.

-• Remind them of the other tools created (the timeline, the concept map and communication preferences).
-Tell them that this session will build on these ideas.

-3. Proceed with the Community Hazards Mapping Exercise

-- There are two ways of doing this exercise: - Option 1), use a satellite base map image of the community. - Option 2), ask participants to draw a map based on their collective memory. - Explain the key concepts on mapping and adding features of the community to the map.
+It is important that everyone helps to create a space where people's opinions are valued and listened to. - 2.
+Explain the objectives of the session - The aim of this session is to create a map describing the areas at risk of natural disasters.
+It should help people understand: - In which locations people are exposed to hazards (risk zones) - In which locations people are safe or have access to protection measures.
+The participants will plot different resources in the community that help protect people and decrease the negative impacts of disasters or other crises (areas of low risk). - How these protection measures decrease the "multi-dimensional" risks of disaster events.
+Multi-dimensional means that a risk affects more than one part of people's lives. - Explain that they will use this information to create a map detailing the location of hazards and associated risks throughput the community. - Remind them of the other tools created (the timeline, the concept map and communication preferences).
+Tell them that this session will build on these ideas. - 3.
+Proceed with the Community Hazards Mapping Exercise - There are two ways of doing this exercise: - Option 1) Use a satellite base map image of the community - Option 2) Ask participants to draw a map based on their collective memory - Explain the key concepts on mapping and adding features of the community to the map.
 Place a pin or make a center point on the map/paper.
 This will make it easier for participants to place the transparent layers/plastic sheets together. - Explain to participants that they will make a map legend.
 A legend is a description of the types of features included in a map, usually displayed in the map layout.
 Legends often use graphics of symbols or examples of features from the map with a written description of what each symbol or graphic represents.
 The participants will identify the location, and then trace or draw features on each layer of plastic that will go on top of the base map. - Each of the transparency layers represents different features: - Layer 1: Natural landscape features.
-These include water bodies, high and low ground, forest areas, etc. - Layer 2: Built environment.
+These include water bodies, high and low ground, forest areas etc. - Layer 2: Built environment.
 These include roads, houses, bridges, floodways, evacuation centers, canals, wells, etc. - Layer 3: Land use.
-These include areas used for farming, fishing, mining, etc. - Layer 4: Other community resources and facilities.
-These include health services, schools, police, places of worship, markets, etc. - Layer 5: Vulnerable groups.
-These may include areas where marginalized or vulnerable people live-including those from different ethnic or religious groups, or where a different language is spoken. - Layer 6: Hazards (refer to the list below). - To start adding features, lead the group by finding the place on the map where the workshop is being held.
+These include areas used for farming, fishing, or mining etc. - Layers 4: Other community resources and facilities.
+These include health services, schools, police, places of worship, or markets.

+- Layer 5: Vulnerable groups.
+These may include areas where marginalized or vulnerable people live, including those from different ethnic or religious groups, or where a different language is spoken. - Layer 6: Hazards (refer to the list below) - To start adding features, lead the group by finding the place on the map where the workshop is being held.
 Next ask them to add more features to the map.